How do you walk?

-How do you walk?
-Walking is one of those actions that most of us take for granted, without realizing that the way we walk affects our whole body, from our posture, to our coordination to both our upper and lower body.
+Walking is one of those actions that most of us take for granted, without realizing that the way we walk affects our whole body, from our posture to our coordination to both our upper and lower body.

 Power walking is an effective way to help manage your weight as it works both on the upper (better if using a set of hand-grips) and lower body.

 Cardiovascular exercises like power walking help to lower high blood pressure and lessen the risks of illnesses like type 2 diabetes.
 Power walking also decreases the likelihood of serious health issues like certain types of cancers and stroke.

 Improved Creativity and Productivity

 In a study out of Stanford University, subjects completed a divergent thinking test while seated and again while walking.
 The results showed that most of the participants benefited from walking compared with sitting, and the average increase in creative output was around 60%.

 Sightseeing should, therefore, become a mindset: no matter whether it is only 10 minutes during your lunch break or a couple of hours at weekends, walking on a regular basis, whilst following a specific technique, is much more beneficial than a couple of hours at a gym in a week.
-Get active.
-Get curious.
-Get healthy.